google-marketing-solutions/ga-mp-uploader/README.md

 For regular use, you need to set up a process that automates all these steps.
 (The code could be modified to not need the validation, which is mainly useful for testing during setup.)
 The automation of staging and sending can be achieved with [installable triggers](https://developers.google.com/apps-script/guides/triggers/installable) using the functions `stageData` and `sendStagedData`.

 > **Note**: When testing, ensure you use a different transaction ID each time, as GA will otherwise consider it redundant to what was already reported.

+> **Note**: Some user data is expected in a specific hashes format by GA, the conversion to which the tool performs, but it is worth reviewing this before production use to ensure consistent values.

+> **Note**: The tool allows supports several items to be reported for the same purchase, simply by repeating the record with different product information.
+User data, however, is only supported in a restricted form: while it is possible to supply different phone numbers and email addresses in each product record, the postal address must be the same in all records.
+In a production implementation, one would not keep user data in the list of purchased items, anyway.